 1) Review JGI sample QC requirements and protocols

-Obtaining DNA & RNA of suitable quantity and quality has been the rate-limiting step for many projects at the DOE JGI.
+Obtaining DNA and RNA of suitable quantity and quality has been the rate-limiting step for many projects at the JGI.
 The quality of the starting material is one of the greatest predictors of a successful sequencing project.
-It is imperative that users utilize the Qubit system for assessment of DNA or RNA mass prior to shipment to the DOE JGI.
-These documents (posted with permission) demonstrate the importance of utilizing this platform for nucleic acid quantification in our Illumina and PacBio sequencing workflows and provide guidance as to how to perform sample QC prior to shipment:
+It is imperative that users properly assess DNA or RNA mass prior to shipment to the JGI.
+The documents below (posted with permission) demonstrate the importance of proper nucleic acid quantification in our Illumina and PacBio sequencing workflows and provide guidance as to how to perform sample QC prior to shipment:

 - Genomic DNA Sample QC Protocol